ionic-team/ionic-framework/core/src/components/toolbar/readme.md

 string

-The color to use from your Sass `$colors` map.
+The color to use for the background.
 Default options are: `"primary"`, `"secondary"`, `"tertiary"`, `"success"`, `"warning"`, `"danger"`, `"light"`, `"medium"`, and `"dark"`.
-For more information, see [Theming your App](/docs/theming/theming-your-app).

 #### mode